 Better yet, can you think of a specific individual in your operation who could benefit from connection?

 Your answer will obviously depend on your operations.
-But the better you can answer “who?” the easier time you’ll have identifying “what next?”
+But the better you can answer “who?” the easier time you’ll have identified “what next?”

 2.)
 What are they doing?